FederatedAI/research/README.md

-# Federated Learning Research at Webank AI
+# Trustworthy Federated Learning Research

-This repository contains research projects in federated learning from Webank AI group.
+This repository contains research works and projects on trustworthy federated learning.
 It includes:

 1. [Datasets](#datasets).
 Preprocessing codes of datasets we used and developed for federated learning research.
 2. [Publications](#publications).
 Implementation codes of our publications.